greatroboticslab/HumanoidRobotTrainingData/README.md

 ### Getting Dataset

+Step 1: Video Downloading:

 In order to gettting the dataset ready, we need to start from downloading creative commons videos from Youtube.

-Through this process, we need to execute the generation of search terms.
+Through this process, we need to execute the generation of search terms:

 	python s1_baseline/generate_search_terms.py

 After generation of search times, you can run batchvideos.slurm in the video_processing folder (note, this one will use both generated search terms and hardcoded links):